lewagon/dotfiles/02-OOP/02-OO-Advanced/TEACHERS.md

   end
 ```
 puts House.price_per_square_meter("Paris") # => 9000
-IN A NUTSHELL, You create a class method if it does not need/is not relevant to a single instance.
+In a nutshell, You create a class method if it does not need/is not relevant to a single instance.
 You will use class methods more than you define them.

 Last week, we've seen real world examples:

 ```ruby
 require "nokogiri"